ryantd42/NY-Legislative-Git/2023/A2191A-2023/bill.md

- identity or expression, religion, religious practice,  age,  disability, HOMELESSNESS,  or  sexual orientation of the defendant, the victim or of both the defendant and the victim does not, by itself, constitute legal- ly sufficient evidence satisfying the people's  burden  under  paragraph (a) or (b) of subdivision one of this section.
+ identity or expression, religion, religious practice,  age,  disability, HOMELESSNESS,  or  sexual orientation of the defendant, the victim or of both the defendant and the victim does not, by itself, constitute legal-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06488-01-3
+  LBD06488-10-3
- A. 2191  2
+ A. 2191--A  2

+ ly sufficient evidence satisfying the people's  burden  under  paragraph (a) or (b) of subdivision one of this section.
   4. For purposes of this section:
   (a) the term "age" means sixty years old or more;
   (b)  the  term "disability" means a physical or mental impairment that